ermondel/kottans_frontend/README.md

 # Kottans frontend

-*impressions*: I have learned a lot of new things.
-It was interesting.

 1. Task 0 (get familiar with Git and GitHub):
    * (**done**) Finish the course How to use Git and GitHub.
    * (**done**) Finish try.github.io